"An employer is required to carry out periodic electrical safety maintenance and keep records"

 Several packages of PAT testing are available depending on what level of support you require.
 SOS Multitech would be taking into consideration what general type of equipment you used in the workplace.
 Class 1 external earthed case or Class 2, no external earthed case, double insulated.

-a) A mainly office based business with static portable equipment with such items as Computers, Printers, Fridges, Kettles, Fax Machines a test may only be required bi-annually.
+a) A mainly office based business with static portable equipment with such items as Computers, Printers, Fridges, Kettles, testing may only be required bi-annually.

 b) Tests carried out each year would be recommended for businesses with a number of employees with more medium powered equipment - this would include a number of portable appliances and for instance some heat generated items.